DeliceLydia/search-box/README.md

     ```
     bundle install
     ```
-* At this point, you still don't have the SQLite database.
-Run the following to get setup:
+* Run the following command to setup database:
     ```
-    rails db:migrate
+    rails db:reset
     ```
 * To interact with the project, run:
     ```